 The nice thing about working with an agent is that they are sworn to put your needs ahead of their own, and if they’re a good one, they are always educating themselves on negotiation and are improving their abilities to advocate on your behalf.
 In real estate, negotiating is one of the areas I really enjoy, and representing clients whom I can help out of a tight situation is something I find very extremely satisfying.

-Advantages of Working With a Shoreline Agent
+Advantages of Working With a Seattle Agent

 1. LOCAL PRICING KNOWLEDGE